sakuli/Docs/content/writing_tests/screenshot.md

 ## How to Control the Mouse in a Sakuli Test

-Before using a `region` it is best to instantiate a `region` over the entire display, to use it multiple times shown in the examples above.
+Sakuli provides two ways to steer mouse movement.
+Either via coordinates, or via screenshot data.
+In order to search for image data on your screen you have to instantiate a `Region` spanning the entire display to access it's image content.

 ### Moving the mouse to a screenshot